elastic/elasticsearch-js/docs/reference/getting-started.md

 # Getting started [getting-started-js]

-This page guides you through the installation process of the Node.js client, shows you how to instantiate the client, and how to perform basic Elasticsearch operations with it.
+This page guides you through the installation process of the Node.js client, shows you how to instantiate the client, and how to perform basic {{es}} operations with it.

 ### Requirements [_requirements]